 The next chapter is an introduction that provides some background information and presents the relevance / significance of the research.
-The main task here is to identify problems and gaps, formulate research questions.
+The main task here is to identify problems and gaps, formulate good research questions.
 The introduction usually takes 10% of the whole paper word count; thus, the average length is about 15 pages.

 4. How long should a dissertation literature review chapter be?

 The literature review seeks to present the previous research findings.
 It serves as the foundation for your further work.
 It is crucial to investigate all the details.
 On average, the length of this chapter turns out to be 30 – 40 pages.
-Check out some more information about a literature review.
+Check out some more information about how to write a literature review.

 5. Dissertation methodology chapter length

 The next step is to explain the approach and all the methods used in the research.
 You will need to describe them all and justify their usage.
 The expected length is about 10 pages.

 Afterward, you should present the research findings (like surveys, tables, interviews, etc.).
 They all have to be relevant.
 The chapter will probably take about 5% of the total word count or about 7-8 pages.

 7. Dissertation discussion section

 Next, you should interpret the findings, their implications and limitations of research.
 It is the most important part of the work.
 As such, it takes about 40% of the word count.